danrfletcher/agile-obsidian/README.md

 -   **DI Container:** A central registry for all services.
 This allows for loose coupling between modules (e.g., the Dashboard doesn't need to know how the Task Indexer works, it just asks the container for the indexed tasks).
 -   **Task Indexer/Parser (inferred from `registerEvents`):** A service that listens for vault changes, parses Markdown files for tasks matching the canonical format, and maintains an in-memory index of all tasks for quick retrieval.
 -   **Agile Dashboard (View):** A custom Obsidian View that queries the Task Indexer and renders the UI for assigned tasks.
 It contains its own logic for filtering, sorting, and interacting with tasks.
 -   **Templating Engine:** A service that registers slash commands and manages the lifecycle of inserting and editing template "chips" in Markdown.
+Now refactored into modular components (`templating-engine` for core rendering/prefilling and `templating-params-editor` for modals and parameter workflows), with the dashboard's `templating-handler` acting as a type-safe adapter to wire these without schema mismatches.
 -   **UX Shortcuts Module:** Handles editor-level interactions like double-enter to repeat templates and right-click context menu enhancements for template management.
 -   **Settings Root Module:** Manages the loading, saving, and UI for the plugin's settings tab.